-If city residents are happy to undertake ‘Do It Yourself’ or DIY rubbish removal without incurring added costs or suffering from injuries or ailments, they have every right to do so.
+If city residents are happy to undertake ‘Do It Yourself’ or DIY rubbish removal in Sydney without incurring added costs or suffering from injuries or ailments, they have every right to do so.

 Families in Sydney have a hard enough time balancing a household budget as it is and investing money in a professional service for waste disposal could be seen as one luxury too many.

 However, individuals who leave it to their own endeavour to move sizeable loads of trash end up encountering problems under certain circumstances.